-Silver zones in Singapore are areas which have been altered in a way that enhances the safety aspect of the road and the surrounding area.
-The main point of silver zones is to increase the safety for seniors.
+Silver zones in Singapore are areas that have been altered in a way that enhances the safety aspect of the road and the surrounding area.
+The main point of silver zones is to increase the safety of seniors.

 There are a number of changes that make it easier for senior pedestrians to handle everyday traffic.
 Speed limits are reduced to 40km/h, roads are narrow and pedestrians are guided to marked crossing points.